sriniketana/DevConnect2016-MFP-NodeJS-Lab/README.md

     $ mfp cordova emulate

+When prompted select an iPhone Simulator from the list

 3.3.3 To run a specific Simulator you can pass `--target` argument

     $ mfp cordova emulate --target iPhone-6s-Plus